coreos/docs/running-coreos/cloud-providers/google-compute-engine/index.md

 # Running CoreOS on Google Compute Engine

-CoreOS on Google Compute Engine (GCE) is currently in heavy development and actively being tested.
-The current disk image is listed below and relies on GCE's recently announced [Advanced OS Support][gce-advanced-os].
-Each time a new update is released, your machines will [automatically upgrade themselves]({{ site.url }}/using-coreos/updates).

 Before proceeding, you will need to [install gcutil][gcutil-documentation] and check that your GCE account/project has billing enabled (Settings &rarr; Billing).
 In each command below, be sure to insert your project name in place of `<project-id>`.

 [gce-advanced-os]: http://developers.google.com/compute/docs/transition-v1#customkernelbinaries